-Get this wonderful book pack of 4 x 220g of Traditional MD coffees and any one of R. K. Narayan's classic books, Malgudi Days, The English Teacher, The Mahabharata or Ramayana.
+Get this wonderful book pack of 4 x 200g of Traditional Malgudi Days coffees (Ground for Indian Filter) and any one of R. K. Narayan's classic books, Malgudi Days, The English Teacher, The Mahabharata or Ramayana.
 Includes FREE Shipping to AU and NZ.

 R. K. Narayan describes how in India 'the writer has only to look out of the window to pick up a character and thereby a story.'
 Malgudi Days is the marvellous result.
 Here Narayan portrays an astrologer, a snake-charmer, a postman, a vendor of pies and chapatis - all kinds of people, drawn in full colour and endearing domestic detail.
 And under his magician's touch the whole imaginary city of Malgudi springs to life, revealing the essence of India and of human experience.